linux-chenxing/linux-chenxing.org/ip/spi-nor.md

 # SPI Memory controllers

-All known chips contain a set of SPI controllers that are responsible for driving an SPI NOR or NAND chip connected to the PM SPI pin.
+All known chips contain a set of SPI controllers that are responsible for driving an SPI NOR or NAND chip connected to the PM SPI pins.

 There seems to be one controller called "ISP", another called "FSP" and finally "QSPI".